Golfing in a Winter Wonderland

 St. Johns Golf and Country Club

-Not to be confused with St. Johns Golf Club, the St. Johns Golf and Country Club has 5 tees plus a family tee, and is situated into Florida's pine forests.
+Not to be confused with St. Johns Golf Club, the St. Johns Golf and Country Club has five tees plus a family tee, and is situated in Florida's pine forests.

 The Royal St. Augustine

 An 18-hole public course with three tees to accommodate golfers of every skill level.
 Practice facilities are available on site to help players improve their golf game.

 Golf Club at South Hampton

 The course at South Hampton shows a view of all 18 holes online, so you know what you're getting.
 The most challenging hole is a par 5 stretching 571 yards.

 Multiple tees at this 18-hole course allow for beginners still learning the ins-and-outs, and professionals looking to maneuver water hazards and long drives.

 Tee Times and Green Fees